FDSN/StationXML/docs/response-practical.rst

 where the <Frequency> is normally chosen to be the same as the normalization frequency, :math:`f_n` in stage 1.

-An external pre-amplifier stage could have an associated filter, either implemented using a polezero or coefficient representation.
+An external preamplifier stage could have an associated filter, either implemented using a polezero or coefficient representation.

 Often, the preamplifier is integrated with the datalogger and merely adds a uniform scale factor to